7vikfox/sql-practice/README.md

 I’m currently learning **SQL** and building hands-on practice queries to strengthen my skills.
 This repository is part of my practice and showcases my progress step by step.

+## Topics:-

+✅ WHERE/SELECT
+✅ AND / OR
+✅ ORDER BY
+✅ DISTINCT
+✅ LIMIT
+✅ IN / NOT IN
+✅ BETWEEN
+✅ LIKE
+✅ IS NULL / IS NOT NULL
+✅ COUNT, MAX, MIN, AVG, SUM

 ## 📚 What I'm Doing